benb0jangles/Companion-Pi/README.md

 - open the software and we have this menu:

 ![](https://github.com/benb0jangles/Companion-Pi2/blob/master/Images%20for%20readme/Win32DiskImager.png)
-- click the folder icon and select the pi2 .img file you have downloaded from this github repo
+- click the folder icon and select the pi .img file you have downloaded from this github repo
 - select the correct sd card using the device tab
 - click write, and wait for the progress bar to complete writing
-- insert into your pi2 and boot/power on
+- insert into your pi and boot/power on
 - done!

 - SD Card used by me is a Transcend 'Premium 400x' Micro SD 16GB.
 It is working fine with Raspbian Jessie and it is quicker than other cards I have around.
 It costs as low as £3.88 on amazon as of 25/04/2016.